 Crime Against Nature, both as a book and as a series of paintings, exposes the true diversity of natural behaviors.

-You can read the digital version for FREE here by clicking on the large cover image at the top of this page, or you can see the complete e-book on Facebook in the form of this photo album.
-There’s also a downloadable PDF version of the book available for $6.
+You can read the digital version for free by clicking on the large cover image at the top of this page.
+There’s also a downloadable PDF of the book available for $6.

 This poster is another presentation of Crime Against Nature.
 It combines an image of the work with the text from the book to create a punchy little meme that sums up the point of the project: that we don’t know as much about what is actually natural as we think we do!